Estevenson1994/Clothes-Store/README.md

 Found in [lib/cart.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/lib/cart.rb)

-This is a regular ruby class that is instantiated on the home page.
-I chose to instantiate this here rather than when an item is added to the basket as to prevent a new cart being created everytime an item is added.
+This is a regular ruby class, instantiated on the home page.
+I chose to instantiate this here rather than when an item is added to the basket as to prevent a new cart being created everytime an item is added to it.

 #### This class has the following attributes:

 + basket - array to store items to be purchased (stores cart items not products - see below)
 + total_cost - keeps track of the total cost of items in the basket
-+ product - has access to the product class to recieve item details - this is so the details can be displayed on the UI without having to store unnecessary data in the basket (this had to be kept to a minimum due to the small storage space in sinatra sessions).
++ product - has access to the product class to recieve item details - this is so the details can be given to the CartItem which is stored in the basket.

 #### The main two methods found on this class are:

-#add_item(item) -  either increase the quantity of the cart object in the basket, or add a new cart object to the basket and update the total cost
+#add_item(item) -  either increase the quantity of the CartItem in the basket, or add a new cart object to the basket and update the total cost

-#remove_item(item) - either decrease the quantity of the cart object in the basket, or remove if from the basket and update the total_cost
+#remove_item(item) - either decrease the quantity of the CartItem in the basket, or remove if from the basket and update the total_cost

 ### CartItem

 Found in [lib/cart_item.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/lib/cart_item.rb)

 This object has been written as a Struct.
 This was chosen because the cart item is only a tempory object used to keep track of what the user is intending to buy.
 Therefore, I decided a class was not needed, and this approach would be more efficient.
-A struct also takes up less memory than a regular object, therefore more of these can be stored in the session, enabling the user to add more items to their basket.
+A struct also takes up less memory than a regular object, therefore more of these can be stored in the cookie/session, enabling the user to add more items to their basket.

 #### This class has the following attributes: